Techcps/GSP-Short-Trick/Detect and Investigate Threats with Security Command Center GSP1125 README.md

 # Detect and Investigate Threats with Security Command Center [GSP1125]

-# If you consider that the video helped you to complete your lab, so please do like and subscribe. https://www.youtube.com/@techcps
+# If you consider that the video helped you to complete your lab, so please do like and subscribe [Techcps](https://www.youtube.com/@techcps)

 * In the GCP Console open the Cloud Shell and enter the following commands: